ryanslikesocool/Frames/README.md

 **Frame Features Included**
 - Types of corners, such as Round and Smooth
-- Instant mesh recreation on all changes (except size changes)
+- Instant mesh recreation on all changes except size changes
 - Ability to change corner radius
 - Ability to have split corner radiuses
 - Ability to change level of detail
 - Creation menu
+- Custom inspector
+- Superellipses!

 ### Stack
 Basically just an easier-to-understand (and slightly dumbed down) version of Unity's linear Layout Group components.